Komainu: Symbolic meaning

-This is a very common characteristic in religious statue pairs at both temples and shrines.
-The pattern is Buddhist in origin (see the article about the Niō, human-form guardians of Buddhist temples) and has a symbolic meaning: The open mouth is pronouncing the first letter of the Sanskrit alphabet, which is pronounced "a", while the closed one is uttering the last letter, which is pronounced "um", to represent the beginning and the end of all things.
-Together they form the sound Aum, a syllable sacred in several religions like Hinduism, Buddhism, and Jainism.
+A pair of komainu (construable as "Korean dog") or shishi ("lion")/karajishi ("Chinese lion") are the typical stone-made creatures associated with gatekeeping on Shinto shrine grounds.

+Meant to ward off evil spirits, modern komainu statues are usually near identical except for the shapes of their mouths: one has it open, the other closed (however, exceptions exist, where both komainu have their mouth either open or closed).
+The two forms are called a-gyō (阿形) for the open mouthed statue, symbolically representing the beginning of all things, and un-gyō (吽形) for the closed mouth statue, symbolically representing the end of all things.
+Collectively they are known as a-un and together, they symbolically represent the beginning and the end of all things.
+The iconography and symbolism were imported, and not native to Shintoism.
+The a-un symbolism is the same symbolism as that which is associated with the Niō, the two Buddhist gatekeeper deities.

 History

+Origins

-Komainu strongly resemble Chinese guardian lions and in fact originate from Tang dynasty China.
+In Asia, the lion was popularly believed to have the power to repel evil, and for this reason it was habitually used to guard gates and doors.
+The Komainu strongly resemble Chinese guardian lions and in fact originate from Tang dynasty China.
 The Chinese guardian lions are believed to have been influenced by Asiatic lion pelts and lion depictions introduced through trade from either the Middle East or India, countries where the lion existed and was a symbol of strength.

-During its transportation along the Silkroad, however, the symbol changed, acquiring a distinctive look.
+During its transportation along the Silk Road, however, the symbol changed, acquiring a distinctive look.
 The first lion statue in India appears around the 3rd century BC on top of a column erected by King Ashoka.
 The tradition later arrived in China where it developed into the guardian lion that was later exported to Korea, Japan, and Okinawa.
 During the Nara period (710–794), as in the rest of Asia, the pair always consisted of two lions.
 Used only indoors until the 14th century, they were made mainly of wood.
 During the Heian period (794–1185), for example, wooden or metal pairs were employed as weights and door-stops, while at the Imperial Palace they were used to support screens or folding screens.